Treatment of gum disease (gingivitis)

 - exposed necks of teeth.

-Prevention of periodontitis – thorough oral hygiene and preventive examinations of the oral cavity by the dentist, with a frequency depending on the severity of the disease.
+Prevention of periodontitis – involves thorough oral hygiene and preventive examinations of the oral cavity by the dentist, with a frequency depending on the severity of the disease.

 Periodontal disease is a chronic inflammatory-dystrophic disease of periodontal tissues.
-It is characterized by atrophy of the alveolar ridge (dental cells), which leads to tooth mobility and loss.
+It is characterized by atrophy of the alveolar ridge (dental cells), which leads to tooth mobility and its loss.
 The signs of periodontal disease can be seen and felt by everyone with this disease: itching in the gums, increased sensitivity of the teeth (hyperesthesia), exposure of the necks of the teeth and their roots, as well as mobility.